 college education history.

-.
+Note: Any equivalent used in place of the VR1850 must include all topics addressed on the VR1850.

 When the customer's employment goal supports the need for a résumé, as indicated on the VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, all of the following must be addressed:

 identification of different résumé types and purposes;